Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: Multi-Channel Quantum Router

 When a photon is incident from CRW-a in the form of a plane wave, The probability amplitudes in the asymptotic regions are given by

 Here, $r_3^a$ and $t_3^b$ ($t_3^c$) represent the reflection and transfer amplitudes of a photon after scattering by the giant atom, resulting in reflection or transmission to CRW-b (CRW-c). $A_3, B_3, C_3$ respectively denote the amplitudes at the boundary cavity $j_d=1$ of CRW-d.
-Substituting Eq.\eqref{eq17} into the discrete scattering equation Eq.\eqref{eq16} and setting $j_a=1, j_b=1, j_c=1$, we can subsequently determine the amplitudes for reflection and transfer:
+Substituting Eq. \eqref{eq17} into the discrete scattering equation Eq. \eqref{eq16} and setting $j_a=1, j_b=1, j_c=1$, we can subsequently determine the amplitudes for reflection and transfer:

-where $k_a=k_b=k_c\equiv k$, $\xi_a=\xi_b=\xi_c\equiv \xi$ is also configured to achieve optimal transfer efficiency and the flow conservation relation changes into $|r_3^a|^2+|t_3^b|^2+|t_3^c|^2\equiv 1$.
-It can be observed in Eq.\eqref{eq18} that the expression for scattering amplitude shares a similar overall form with the single-channel scenario discussed in the Sec.\ref{III}.
+where, we similarly constrain three CRWs to have identical structures to achieve optimal transfer efficiency and the flow conservation relation changes into $|r_3^a|^2+|t_3^b|^2+|t_3^c|^2\equiv 1$.
+It can be observed in Eq. \eqref{eq18} that the expression for scattering amplitude shares a similar overall form with the single-channel scenario discussed in the Sec.\ref{III}.
 In both cases, the denominators consist of terms involving the product and sum of different coupling strength squares, along with the composite parameter $D$.
 Additionally, the phase factors for each term remain consistent in the both situations.
-Examining the expressions for $t_3^b$ and $t_3^c$ in Eq.\eqref{eq18}, we find that the coupling strength $g_b$ and $g_c$ are the sole parameter to distinguish the two transfer amplitudes.
+Examining the expressions for $t_3^b$ and $t_3^c$ in Eq. \eqref{eq18}, we find that the coupling strength $g_b$ or $g_c$ is the sole parameter to distinguish the two transfer amplitudes.
 Therefore, effective control over the proportion of photon transfer to different channels can be achieved by adjusting the relative strengths of $g_a$ and $g_b$.
 Meanwhile, toggling of the classical field serves the purpose of controlling whether the transfer occurs.
 Next, we will explore the functionalities of this model based on these scattering amplitudes.
-Firstly, one of its achievable functions is the 100\% probability control of photon output from any channel.
+Firstly, one of its achievable functionality is the 100\% probability control of photon output from any channel.